Support these African American-owned businesses that offer vegan-friendly places to commune, break bread and celebrate the city's cultural heritage.

 Misha’s Kind Foods

 Certified raw vegan/living foods chef Ian Martin first studied the art of vegan cheese-making at Juliano’s Raw and Matthew Kenney’s MAKE, then launched his line of creamy probiotic tree nut cheeses and schmears.
-Misha's Kind Foods is now beloved at farmers’ markets across the city.
+Misha's Kind Foods is now beloved at farmers’ markets across the city, along with numerous locations of Ralph's and Wal-Mart.
 Misha's non-dairy cheese spreads come in many delicious flavors and are available at retail stores like Besties Vegan Paradise, MillCross Coffee Bar & Kitchen, Larchmont Village Wine and more.
 Misha's has a kosher certification, as well.

 Rahel Ethiopian Vegan Cuisine

-Rahel (1047 S. Fairfax Ave, Los Angeles 90019) serves up flavorful authentic Ethiopian food, all vegan all the time, right in the heart of L.A.’s Little Ethiopia district.
-Get your lentils and greens on with any of the many combo platters, experience a coffee ceremony and pick up a Vegan Power shirt as a souvenir.
-Gluten-free injera available, too!
+Rahel (1047 S. Fairfax Ave, Los Angeles 90019) serves up flavorful Ethiopian food - all-vegan all the time - right in the heart of L.A.’s Little Ethiopia district.
+Get your lentils and greens on with any one of several combo platters, meant for sharing; or experience an authentic Ethiopian Coffee Ceremony in the hut.
+Gluten-free injera is available, too!

 Stuff I Eat

-Originally started as a catering business with a mission to provide “access to good quality, healthy food,” Stuff I Eat (114 N Market St, Inglewood 90301) is now a staple of Inglewood, known for its generous brunch platters, organic and gluten-free-friendly lunches, and astounding desserts by the effervescent soon-to-be-cookbook author Chef Babette.
+Originally started as a catering business with a mission to provide “access to good quality, healthy food,” Stuff I Eat (114 N Market St, Inglewood 90301) is now a staple of Inglewood, known for its generous brunch platters, organic and gluten-free lunches, and fantastic desserts by the effervescent Chef Babette.

 Uncle Eddie’s Vegan Cookies